 Authentication type, Active Directory - Universal with MFA support, is recommended.

 If you sign in with a Microsoft Account, Live ID, Yahoo, Gmail, etc., leave the password field blank.
 You are prompted for a password after clicking Connect.

 Windows Authentication to use your Windows domain\username and password credentials.

 Active Directory Password Authentication to use an organizational account.
 For example, when connecting from a non-domain joined computer.

-Active Directory Universal Authentication to use non-interactive or multi-factor authentication.
+Active Directory - Universal with MFA support to use non-interactive or multi-factor authentication.

 Server administrators and database users

 In Azure Analysis Services, there are two types of users, server administrators and database users.
 Both types of users must be in your Azure Active Directory and must be specified by organizational email address or UPN.
-This is different from on-premises tabular model databases, which support server administrators and database users by Windows domain usernames.
-To learn more, see Manage users in Azure Analysis Services.
+To learn more, see Authentication and user permissions.